oscarw3/battleship/README.md

-# Oscar's Battleship Game with AI
+# Oscar's Battleship Game with simple AI

-This is my attempt at building the classic battleship game with an AI.
+This is my attempt at building the classic battleship game with a relatively simple AI, without machine learning.

 ## Setup
 Install Python 3